ACEP ID:

 Re: Post payment refund requests based on incorrect coding audits

-We look forward to your response and addressing any of your coding concerns.
-Please feel free to contact me for any further information you may require.
+We look forward to a prompt and thorough resolution to this issue.
+Please feel free to contact us for any further information you may require.

 Sincerely,